http4k/www/src/website/content/commercial-terms.md

 - Major - included in next standard release (Major, Minor, or Patch Release)
 - Minor - included in future Major or Minor Release (unscheduled)

-1.2.5 Unless arranged otherwise in the quote, support is provided during UK business working days (Monday to Friday, 9AM-5PM UK time), excluding public holidays.
+1.2.5 Unless arranged otherwise in the quote, support is provided during UK business working days (Monday to Friday, 9AM-5PM local UK time), excluding public holidays.
 Alternative support hours may be arranged as specified in the Quote, if applicable.

 1.2.6 Investigations into support tickets that are found to be caused by third party software defects or non-observance of operating instructions will be charged at the standard hourly rate specified in the Quote.